Sameer092/WittyNewsWire/README.md

 <a name="readme-top"></a>
 ## WittyNewsWire | Description

 WittyNewsWire is a dynamic News App built with React, JavaScript, HTML, CSS, and Bootstrap, providing users with up-to-date news from around the world.
-Stay informed effortlessly with a sleek, responsive design delivering news across diverse categories and countries.
+Stay informed effortlessly with a sleek, responsive design delivering news across diverse categories(Business,Entertainment,General,Science,Technology,Sports,Health) and countries.Also there is search feature available in my news app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>